vsoch/gridtest/paper/paper.md

 and then having some fail?
 What can be done?
 The user might start an interactive shell, import what is needed, and try to reproduce, or they can turn up verbosity and add a bunch of print statements to figure out what is going on.
-GridTest makes this much easier with it's `--interactive` mode, which allows the user to shell into an interactive session right before the function is run to allow for debugging.
+GridTest makes this much easier with its `--interactive` mode, which allows the user to shell into an interactive session right before the function is run to allow for debugging.
 A detailed walkthrough of debugging is provided [here](https://vsoch.github.io/gridtest/getting-started/debugging/).